 Widespread Service Outage

 Despite its massive size, Cloudflare isn’t completely immune to problems.
 One such incident (caused by itself) happened in mid-2019 and resulted in widespread outages across the board lasting over 30 minutes.
 The problem?
-A software deployment gone wrong.
+Software deployment has gone wrong.

 March 2013 saw Cloudflare’s network successfully stave off a concentrated multi-day attack against Spamhaus.
 At the time, it was the largest-ever DDoS attack encountered although there have been larger, more significant attacks since.